PacLII [Home] [Databases] [WorldLII] [Search] [Feedback] [Report an error] [F.A.Q.]

 (c) prescribe the extent to which a registered society may limit the number of its members;

-(d) provide for the withdrawal and expulsion of members and for the payments to be made to members who withdraw or are expelled, and for the abilities of past members;
+(d) provide for the withdrawal and expulsion of members and for the payments to be made to members who withdraw or are expelled, and for the liabilities of past members;

 (e) provide for general meetings of members and for the procedure at such meetings and the powers to be exercised by such meetings;